jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_iii.rst

             return True
         if p and not q:
             return True
+        if p and q:
+            return False
-        return not p
+        return p or q

-  the test passes
+  the test is green

 * I add the last case